-How To Raw Feed/BARF Your Dog Properly
+How To Raw Feed Your Dog Properly - AniForte UK

-How To Raw Feed/BARF Your Dog Properly
+How To Raw Feed Your Dog Properly

 BARFing properly

-BARFing has become increasingly popular in recent years.
-Because of unsafe dog food production and allergies, intolerances and modern diseases in dogs, many pet owners have been switching to fresh preparation of dog food.
-Raw feeding has become very trendy!
-Today we will introduce you to the topic of BARF diet for dogs and explain whether BARF is healthy for your dog.
-We will lay out the pros and cons in switching to raw feeding and what you need to pay attention to when compiling the menu.
+Raw feeding has become increasingly popular in recent years.
+Because poor quality dog food production and allergies, intolerances and modern diseases in dogs, many pet owners have been switching to fresh preparation of dog food.
+Raw feeding helps to take your pet back to nature, with unprocessed and heathy food.
+Today we will introduce you to the topic of raw feeding for dogs.We will lay out the pros and cons in switching to raw feeding and what you need to pay attention to when compiling your menu.

-What is BARFing for dogs?
+What is Raw Feeding (or BARF) for dogs?

 The term BARF was coined by the American Debbie Tripp.
 The original meaning was “Born-Again Raw Feeders,” and aimed at “rebirthing” the dog’s original diet.
 The BARF diet stands for two common phrases: ‘Biologically Appropriate Raw Food’ and ‘Bones and Raw Food,’ guided by the nutrition of animals in the wild, for dogs by their descent from the wolf.
-Both wolf and dog are meat eaters (carnivores).
-The basis of BARFing is raw meat, offal and bone, supplemented by fresh or cooked vegetables and fruits, herbs and oils.
+Both wolf and dog are primarily meat eaters (carnivores).
+The basis of raw feeding is raw meat, offal and bone, supplemented by fresh or cooked vegetables and fruits, herbs and oils.
 This natural nutrition is then further adapted to fit the needs of the individual animal.
 An alternative to raw feeding is cooking, a method that is also gaining popularity.
 The cooked meat is then combined with cooked vegetables, fresh fruit and nutrient-rich oils and herbs.

-Is BARFing healthy?
+Is raw feeding healthy?

-Whether BARF is healthy for your dog depends largely on the extent to which daily feeding is tailored to the needs of your four-legged friend.
+Whether raw feeding is healthy for your dog depends largely on the extent to which daily feeding is tailored to the needs of your four-legged friend.
 Too much animal protein and too few minerals and vitamins can quickly lead to an over- or undersupply in the dog’s body.
 Deficiencies that go untreated can cause illnesses in your dog.

-How do you BARF properly?
+How do you raw feed properly?

-With normal physical activity, a dog should consume about 3% of its own body weight in food per day.
+With normal physical activity, a dog should consume about 2-3% of its own body weight in food per day.
 For dogs that have physically and mentally demanding tasks, such as hunting and herding, the energy requirement and need for food is correspondingly higher.

 Composition of raw feed for dogs